marcelotorrescisterna/MarceloTorresPortfolio/README.md

 ## Project Number 3: Diabetes Prediction Project
 This project is quite simple, but useful to practice algorithms.
 It´s a small dataset (768 instances) in which 6 features are given for each patient and the target is to predict if it has diabetes or not.
 This dataset was obtained from [OpenML.com](https://www.openml.org/).
 The features that were in the dataset were the following: Number of times pregnant, Plasma glucose concentration a 2 hours in an oral glucose tolerance test, Diastolic blood pressure (mm Hg), Triceps skin fold thickness (mm), 2-Hour serum insulin (mu U/ml), Body mass index (weight in kg/(height in m)^2), Diabetes pedigree function and Age (years).
+[The Code for this proyect is here.](https://github.com/marcelotorrescisterna/MarceloTorresPortfolio/tree/main/DiabetesProject)

 ### Exploratory Data Analysis
 As usual, I started with an EDA using the describe tool from pandas.
 There were no missing values in the dataset.